Type and hit ENTER

 Boys and Girls Learn Differently Training

-The Human Brain: Setting the Stage, with Dr. Glynetta Fletcher and Dr. Michael Gurian (for Saturday Morning, June 27).
+The Human Brain: Setting the Stage, with Dr. Michael Gurian (for Saturday Morning, June 27).
 Body, mind, and soul are not three isolated systems.
 Intricately woven together, they give us the human experience.
 In our culture now, our children’s bodies, minds, and souls are experiencing significant stress.
 This opening session of the conference will link our weekend of training to the deep issues of our time in schools and neighborhoods, and provide a primer on the amazing human brain–both its natural resilience and its potential fragility.

 –Integrated physical movement for every 10 – 20 minutes of sitting